Estimating source distances for high-energy neutrinos: A method for improving electromagnetic follow-up searches

 \section{Conclusions}

-Notices issued after the detection of a HEN candidate, currently by \ice~or soon by \kmnet~\citep{km3netalerts} are used to constrain the volume of universe where to search for a possible associated EM counterpart.
-Additional information, such as the nature of the source, the related source population and its redshift-dependence, can also constrain the most probable distance of the HEN source.
+Notices issued after the detection of a HEN candidate, currently by \ice~or soon by \kmnet~\citep{km3netalerts}, are used to constrain the volume of universe where a search for a possible associated EM counterpart can be carried out.
+Additional information, such as the nature of the source, the related source population, and its redshift-dependence, can also constrain the most probable distance of the HEN source.
 Combined with maximal energies for the HEN emission obtained with previous searches by HEN telescopes, the most probable distance for the astrophysical source can be further constrained.
 The results of the cross-match with a galaxy catalogue are only slightly dependent on the assumed spectral index for the HEN emission or the source population.

 As noticed in \cite{glade2p}, the {\sc Glade+} catalogue is complete up to $\approx 50$ Mpc in terms of the cumulative $B$-band luminosity of galaxies.
-For $E_{\textrm{iso}}^{\textrm{HEN}} \lesssim 10^{52} \textrm{erg}$, even if the probability for the astrophysical source to lie within 50 Mpc is only 30-70\% depending on the assumed energy, the resulting probability for the source to originate from one of the cross-matched galaxy is still $30-70\%$.
-Moreover, the catalogue contains all of the brightest galaxies giving 90\% of the total $B$-band and $K_s$-band luminosity up to $\approx 130$ Mpc, where the probability to find the astrophysical source is 40-75\%.
-The catalogue contains all of the brightest galaxies giving half of the total $B$-band ($K_s$-band) up to $\approx 250$ Mpc ($\approx 400$ Mpc), where the probability to find the astrophysical source is 50-80\%.
-Finally, even if there is a 15-30\% probability that the HEN source lies beyond 800 Mpc where the catalogue completeness falls below 20\%, it is still legitimate to look for a possible association with one of the closer catalogued galaxies.
-We recall that confirmed sources of HEN have been identified at distances between $\approx 10$ Mpc (NGC1068 \cite{ngcicecube}) and $\approx 1800$ Mpc (TXS0506+056 \cite{txsicecube}), whereas GW170817 at a distance of $\approx 40$ Mpc \citep{gw170817} was an an envisaged HEN source \citep{gw170817hen}.
+For $E_{\textrm{iso}}^{\textrm{HEN}} \lesssim 10^{52} \textrm{erg}$, even if the probability for the astrophysical source to lie within 50 Mpc is only 30-70\% (depending on the assumed energy), the resulting probability for the source to originate from one of the cross-matched galaxies is still $30-70\%$.
+Moreover, the catalogue contains all of the brightest galaxies giving 90\% of the total $B$-band and $K_s$-band luminosity up to $\approx 130$ Mpc, where the probability of finding the astrophysical source is 40-75\%.
+The catalogue contains all of the brightest galaxies giving half of the total $B$-band ($K_s$-band) up to $\approx 250$ Mpc ($\approx 400$ Mpc), where the probability of finding the astrophysical source is 50-80\%.
+Finally, even if there is a 15-30\% probability that the HEN source lies beyond 800 Mpc where the catalogue completeness falls below 20\%, it is still reasonable to look for a possible association with one of the closer catalogued galaxies.
+We recall that confirmed sources of HEN have been identified at distances between $\approx 10$~Mpc (NGC1068 \cite{ngcicecube}) and $\approx 1800$~Mpc (TXS0506+056 \cite{txsicecube}), whereas GW170817 at a distance of $\approx 40$~Mpc \citep{gw170817} was an envisaged HEN source \citep{gw170817hen}.